MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-binding-content-controls-to-custom-xml-parts.md

 ---
-title: "Walkthrough: Bind content controls to custom XML"
+title: Bind content controls to custom XML parts in Visual Studio
 description: Bind content controls in a document-level customization for Microsoft Office Word to XML data that is stored in the document. ms.date: "02/02/2017" ms.topic: "conceptual"